junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 <br>

-The life improves with Cas hanging around -- though there is never a life to begin with in a place like this.
+Life improves with Cas hanging around -- though there is never a life to begin with in a place like this.
 But still, each second passes a little faster and more tolerable than before, so is each minute.
 At least that is how Dean feels.

 The best part is, at least he has someone -- something -- to talk with.
 Not like this Cas would really answer back, but from the way it looks at him, the way the lights shift in its starry eyes, Dean thinks it understands.
 If it could speak human, it would just talk.